 Perform 3 sets of 10 reps on each side.

-Resisted Side stepping
+Resisted Side Stepping

 Place a resistance band just above your knees.